filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus wallet market command [command options] [arguments...]

 COMMANDS:
    withdraw  Withdraw funds from the Storage Market Actor add       Add funds to the Storage Market Actor help, h   Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 #### lotus wallet market withdraw